metamx/rdi-client-java/index.md

 ## Compression

 The Metamarkets API currently only supports gzip compression.
-You may enable compression by setting the "contentEncoding" configuration parameter to ".contentEncoding(RdiClientConfig.ContentEncoding.GZIP)".
+You may enable compression by setting the "contentEncoding" configuration parameter to "RdiClientConfig.ContentEncoding.GZIP" as shown below:
+{% highlight java %}
+client.contentEncoding(RdiClientConfig.ContentEncoding.GZIP)
+{% endhighlight %}
 Otherwise it will default to "NONE".

 Because events will be compressed by the library, you should not compress them prior to calling the client.